Relativistic dissipative fluids in the trace-fixed particle frame: Hyperbolicity, causality, and stability: Hyperbolicity and causality

 and the exact form of $N_{\|}$ will not be needed for the moment.
 The block structure of $M_{\|}$ allows one to analyze its eigenvalues using the following lemma whose proof can be found in Lemma~1 of Ref.~\cite{oSeBjP19}:

 \begin{lemma} Suppose the $2\times 2$ matrix $RQ$ is diagonalizable and has nonzero eigenvalues $\mu_1$ and $\mu_2$.
 Then, the matrix $M_{\|}$ is diagonalizable and its eigenvalues are

 \end{lemma}

-Therefore, the system~(\ref{Eq:LongitudinalLin}) is hyperbolic and causal provided the eigenvalues $\mu_1$ and $\mu_2$ of $RQ$ satisfy $0 < \mu_1 < \mu_2\leq 1$.
+Therefore, the system~(\ref{Eq:LongitudinalLin}) is hyperbolic and causal if the eigenvalues $\mu_1$ and $\mu_2$ of $RQ$ satisfy $0 < \mu_1 < \mu_2\leq 1$.
 In terms of the trace $Tr$ and determinant $D$ of $RQ$, it is simple to check that these conditions are equivalent to

 For the choice~(\ref{Eq:Gamma2}) one finds

 For the second condition in Eq.~(\ref{Eq:HypoCausalCond}) one first notes that

 and next that